Nickguitar/VPNTabs/README.md

 # VPN Container Tabs
-Force the traffic of a Firefox container tab to pass through a VPN
+Force the traffic of a Firefox container tab to pass through a VPN or Tor

 On newer version of Firefox, it is possible to use [container tabs](https://support.mozilla.org/en-US/kb/containers), which isolate the cookies from the normal tabs.